jorddn/wynn-toggle-chat/README.md

 # Wynn Toggle Chat

-Wynn Toggle Chat is a simple mod that adds commands to switch between and toggle different channels so you don't have to type `/p` or `/g` before every message on WynnCraft.
+Wynn Toggle Chat is a simple mod that adds commands to switch between and toggle different channels so you don't have to manually type `/p` or `/g` before every message on WynnCraft.

 ## Commands